gomuserver/gomu/README.md

-#GoMu - Go Mod Utils
+#gomu - Go Mod Utils
-GoMu is intended to make working with go.mod sane.
+gomu is intended to make working with go.mod sane.

 #1) list: Sorted dependencies
 List all dependencies in order of the dependency chain, optionally warning of dependency cycles